reusee/ccg/README.md

 ```

 # Example 2: partial generation
-By default, ccg will produce all declarations from template package (except params).
+By default, ccg will generate all declarations from template package (except params).
-If this is not what you want, you can use -u option to specify what to produce
+If this is not what you want, you can use -u option to specify what to generate

 ```
  ccg -f pair -t T1=int,T2=string -r Pair=IntStrPair,New=NewIntStrPair -u NewIntStrPair,IntStrPair.First
 ```

-The above command produces:
+The above command generates:

 ```go
 type IntStrPair struct {